January 2019: Perfect start into the new year for VMS-REB 3

 June 2018: VMS supports the initiative of the Federal Minister of Finance in the area of venture capital and private equity

-VMS Managing Director Lukas Euler-Rolle, Federal Minister of Finance Hartwig Löger and VMS IR Manager Matthias Scheiblauer (Photo: ©BMF)
+VMS Managing Director Lukas Euler-Rolle and Federal Minister of Finance Hartwig Löger (Photo: ©BMF)

 At the end of 2017, the European Investment Fund, together with Austria, initiated a new equity investment program, the Central Europe Fund of Funds (CEFoF).
 “Initiatives like the CEFoF are an important step in the direction of a growth strategy for the private equity market”, explains Löger during the event at the Federal Ministry of Finance.
 The CEFoF has set itself the goal of increasing the volume of private equity investments in the region, especially in small and medium-sized enterprises and midcaps.
 The fund has a fund volume of €97 million, with the EIF itself being the strongest investor in CEFoF.
 “Our goal is to improve the financing conditions for companies.
 We want to ensure seamless corporate financing at all stages of development.
 With an investment in the CEFoF, Austria contributes to the promotion of a growing private equity market.
 The CEFoF supports the deepening of a sustainable, creditworthy and robust financial infrastructure in this sector.
 The implementation of high investment standards will attract new institutional investors as well as fund managers to this market segment in Central Europe.”